 - In this case, no auto-allocation of IPs is performed.

-- If the number of NAT IPs is not enough to allocate NAT ports to all VMs configured to use NAT, then some VMs are not able to use NAT.
+- If the number of NAT IPs is not enough to allocate NAT ports to all instances configured to use NAT, then some instances cannot use NAT.
 Cloud Router logs and status convey this information when more NAT IPs are required.

 Cloud NAT: Under the hood